UCL/RCPSTrainingMaterials/SWCShell/intro_to_shell.md

 * **\<\<EOF** - concatenates the text until the string "EOF", redirecting it to cat
 * **\> child_script.sh** - redirects the output of cat to child_script.sh.
-* It may be tempting to indent things.
-DON'T.
+* It may be tempting to indent things - DON'T!

 Exercise:
 --------